-There will soon be a time when we have to rephrase “human over-population” to “human pest-population”, and replace “climate change” with “climate catastrophe”.
+There will soon come a time when we have to rephrase “human over-population” to “human pest-population”, and replace “climate change” with “climate catastrophe”.
 By that time, nature will have been diminished to a bare minimum to allow for our uncontrolled population growth.
 I foresee that by that time we will start to value nature and all the goods it brings.
 As economic theory predicts, rare goods increase in value and nature is becoming rare at a rapid rate.

 I am currently on holiday and chose to retreat to a nature reserve, as always, and enjoy the African bush.
 Nature and wildlife lift our spirits and enable us to recover from the buzzing and draining city life.
 Once in nature, muscles stop hurting, heads stop spinning, and eye-bags pop back into place.
 It’s the green scenery, clean air, lack of traffic noise, sound of crickets, starry sky and the pleasant company of animals that do the trick.
 What a treat.

-So by the time that we collectively start to value nature, in the far future, trees shall be given space once again and ecosystems can start to recover from a 500 year lasting long cancer.
-After that, we can start growing extinct species in labs and release them in the artificial forest patches, to optimize the holiday experience for wealthy travellers.
+So by the time we collectively start to value nature, in the far future, trees shall be given space once again and ecosystems can start to recover from a 500 year lasting long cancer.
+After that, we can start growing extinct species in labs and release them in the artificial forest patches, to optimize the holiday experience for wealthy travelers.
 It is unlikely that these species will form viable populations, capable of surviving in a world that is so far-fetched from what evolution made them fit for.
-Consequently, breeding species in labs must become time-efficient and financially viable enough to allow for a consistent output of animals.
+Consequently, breeding species in labs must become time-efficient and financially viable enough to allow for a constant output of animals.
 Clone some cells, modify a DNA string here and there, add mutations where needed, and gorillas and tigers will soon be ready for delivery.